alex-cernat/mode_switch_R/README.md

 ## Overview of the syntax

 The `master.R` file cleans the data, exports it to mplus, imports it and creates the tables and figures.
-In the `mplus` folder you can find the mplus models estimated.
+In the `mplus` folder you can find the mplus models estimated with the results.
 The `Results.Rmd` and `Results.html` present the two tables in the paper.

 The data used were the waves 4 to 10 of the Understanding Society Innovation Panel which can be downloaded from the UK Data Archive: https://beta.ukdataservice.ac.uk/datacatalogue/studies/study?id=6849.
-Please not that more recent versions of the data might be slightly different to the version we have used.
+Please note that more recent versions of the data might be slightly different to the version we have used.

 You can find the info of the packages used bellow.